geeksblabla/geeksblabla.com/blablas/ep55/index.md

 audio:
 ---

-In this episode of GeeksBlabla, we discuss with our guests Open Source and the much hyped Hacktoberfest.
+In this episode of GeeksBlabla, we discuss with our guests, Open Source and the much-hyped Hacktoberfest.

 ## Guests